 About the Mayor

-Lansing Mayor Virg Bernero is the chief executive of Michigan's sixth largest city.
-Now in his eighth year as mayor, Bernero tackles the challenges of today's economy with a fierce determination to bring common sense reforms to government and to create a favorable business climate for new, job-creating investments.
+Lansing Mayor Virg Bernero is the chief executive of Michigan's fifth largest city.
+Now in his tenth year as mayor, Bernero tackles the challenges of today's economy with a fierce determination to bring common sense reforms to government and to create a favorable business climate for new, job-creating investments.
 His current term expires in 2017.

 Under Mayor Bernero's leadership, Lansing has leveraged more than $1 billion dollars in new investment that will retain and create more than 10,000 jobs.
 Even in the face of serious revenue losses and rising costs, Bernero has erased more than $70 million in city budget deficits by making government more efficient and more accountable.